stevensotelo/aclimaterapi/README.md

 # Introduction

-This packages connects with the Web API's of available into the Aclimate Platform allowing access to the data stored inside of this system.
+This packages connects with the Web API's of the Aclimate Platform allowing access to the data saved inside of this system.

-It gets information about forecast climate.## Install
+It gets information about forecast climate.

-The easiest way to install the package is from [Github repository](https://github.com/stevensotelo/aclimaterapi/) and using devtools.

 ## Install